StudistCorporation/sleepydog/README.md

 Used to manually report caught exceptions (without relying on the automatic reporting from `with-tracing` or `defn-traced`).
 This can be useful for example in a Ring handler that catches all escaped exceptions are responds with a well-formed 500 error.

+If you want to mark an entire request as "errored", then combine this with `root-of` to mark the root span as error.

 ```clj
 (defn wrap-exception
   [handler]